-List of Many of the Duties of the Corpsman
+The Duties of the Hospital Corpsman

 If you are considering becoming a medic in the Navy, you will be trained and required to perform most of these tasks:

 - Caring for sick and injured

 - Deploy on a ship, submarines, aircraft commands

 - Supervising preventive medicine programs